develprr/metamatic-blog/_posts/2023-08-15-tame-pandas-with-pydantic-to-be-king-of-the-jungle.markdown

-If you want to use Pandas to create a two dimensional data frame, you can get an extra layer of readability and clarity to your code to wrap the essential data structures into your own wrapper classes that both safeguard the types of your objects at every step along the way and provide some instantiation and processing methods that are specific to your use case.
+If you want to use Pandas to create a two dimensional data frame, you can get an extra layer of readability and clarity to your code when you wrap the essential data structures into their own wrapper classes that both safeguard the types of your objects at every step along the way and provide some instantiation and processing methods that are specific to your use case.